thehalfspace/LogPose/README.md

 # LogPose
 **LogPose** is a command-line toolkit for managing structured [Obsidian](https://obsidian.md) vaults.
-Inspired by One Piece's Log Pose, it helps you navigate, organize, and automate knowledge management using a powerful Python CLI.
+Inspired by One Piece's Log Pose, it helps you navigate, organize, and automate knowledge management usingsimple Python CLI.

 ## Setup
 Requirements: